Mudasra/Mudasra-s-Portfolio/README.md

-# mudasra.dev : Personal Portfolio
+# Mudasra : Personal Portfolio

 A fully responsive, component-driven portfolio site built with React and Vite.
 Designed and developed by **Mudasra Manzar** , a web developer specializing in websites for Career Coaches.